xieyuheng/fidb-zero/docs/diary/2023-03-01-design-the-command-line-interface.md

   https://pomodoro.fidb.app
 ```

-About the reverse proxy server itself
+About the reverse proxy server itself.

+- Here we explicit say `--database`,
+  because it is not obvious that
+  we need a database to serve a reverse proxy.

 ```
 fidb serve-reverse-proxy --port 5108 \